Booker snaps up Metro's UK cash & carries

 | LONDON/BANGALORE

-LONDON/BANGALORE British group Booker (BOK.L) is to buy the loss-making British cash & carry operations of German retailer Metro (MEOG.DE), giving it more customers and products and taking a long-running problem off Metro's hands.
+LONDON/BANGALORE Booker (BOK.L) is to buy the loss-making British cash & carry operations of German retailer Metro (MEOG.DE), giving it more customers and products and taking a long-running problem off Metro's hands.

 For Booker, which focuses on caterers and independent retailers, the 140 million pound ($219 million) cash and share deal will expand its reach with the hotels, restaurants and small and medium-sized businesses that are the usual customers of Makro UK.